onzfonz/comp227/src/content/3/en/part3b.md

 By default, everyone gets two free virtual machines that can be used for running two apps at the same time.

-Note that the Fly.io instructions have only been added to this course on the 28th of August 2022.
+Notice that the Fly.io instructions have only been added to this course on the 28th of August 2022.
 If you run into problems, please ask for help on Discord!
 If your build keeps failing due to unhealthy checks, make sure that you have changed the bottom of the *index.js* file like so: